 - Increases turf salt tolerance.

-However, in practice, once these products are applied little attention is given to how fungicide applications may affect the very organisms that you are trying to encourage.
-Both Mycorrhizal fungi and Trichoderma sp can be sensitive to fungicides.
+In practice, little attention is given to how fungicide applications may affect the very organisms that you are trying to encourage.

 General Rules regarding the use of fungicides with mycorrhizal fungi inoculants: